 Offerors shall submit a comprehensive and complete technical proposal that demonstrates its ability to perform the area of interest.
 The technical proposal is expected to contain written and visual material.
 It must be succinct, well written and presented in a clear straightforward manner.
 Proposals that merely restate or rephrase the white paper may be considered technically unacceptable and may not be considered further.
-The technical proposal shall specifically address the six evaluation areas: (1) scientific and technical merits; (2) potential relevance and contributions to the area of interest; (3) new and creative solutions, technical data and computer software; (4) capabilities, related experience, facilities, or techniques; (5) qualifications, capabilities and experience; and (6) past performance.
+The technical proposal shall specifically address the six evaluation areas: (1) scientific and technical merits; (2) potential relevance and contributions to the area of interest; (3) new and creative solutions, technical data and computer software; (4) qualifications, capabilities, related experience, facilities, or techniques; and (5) past performance.